 [Heading inserted in Gazette 2 Oct 2007 p.
 4979.]

 3.137.
-Definitions
+Terms used in this Division

 In this Division —

 “client” means the person for whose direct benefit all the work done at the construction site exists, upon its completion;

 “designer”, in relation to construction work at a construction site, means the person in charge of the, or a part of the, design of the end product of the construction work;